Fibre-optic Link Around the Globe: December 2006 and January 2007

 The 2006 Hengchun earthquake on 26 December 2006, off the southwest coast of Taiwan, disrupted internet services in Asia, affecting many Asian countries.
-Financial transactions, particularly in the foreign exchange market were seriously affected as well.
+Financial transactions, particularly financial transactions in foreign currencies were seriously affected as well.
 The disruption was caused by damage to several submarine communications cables.

 January and February 2008

 On 30 January 2008, internet services were widely disrupted in the Middle East and in the Indian subcontinent following damage to the SEA-ME-WE 4 and FLAG cables in the Mediterranean Sea.
 BBC News Online reported 70% disruption in Egypt and 60% disruption in India.
 Problems were reported in Bahrain, Bangladesh, Kuwait, Pakistan, Qatar, Saudi Arabia, and United Arab Emirates.
 The respective contributions of the two cable systems to this blackout is unclear.
 Network outage graphs suggest that the two breaks occurred at 04:30 and 08:00 UTC.

 The cause of the damage was not declared by either cable operator, but news sources speculated the damage was caused by a ship's anchor near Alexandria.
 According to the Agence France-Presse, the Kuwaiti government attributed the breaks to "weather conditions and maritime traffic".
-The New York Times reported that the damage occurred to the two systems separately near Alexandria and near Marseilles.
+The New York Times reported that the damage occurred to the two systems separately near Alexandria and near Marseille.
 Egypt knew of "no passing ships" near Alexandria which has restricted waters.

 One day later, on 1 February 2008, the FALCON cable was also reported cut 56 km off Dubai.
 The first of two repair ships was in place by 5 February.

 December 2008

 On 19 December 2008, internet services were widely disrupted in the Middle East, and in the Indian subcontinent, following damage to the SEA-ME-WE 4, SEA-ME-WE 3, and FLAG FEA cables in the Mediterranean Sea.

-It is not known what has caused these multiple breaks, however, there was seismic activity in the Malta area shortly before the breaks were identified, although it is thought that the damage may be due to a ship's anchor or trawler net.
+It is not known what caused these multiple breaks, however, there was seismic activity in the Malta area shortly before the breaks were identified, although it is thought that the damage may have been caused by a ship's anchor or trawler net.

 According to FEA Cable System of Reliance Globalcom, the failure lay between Alexandria and Palermo.
 Reliance Globalcom completed the repair on the FLAG EUROPE ASIA (FEA) cable on 29 December 2008, at 14:15 GMT.
 Customer services that were affected due to the cable cut have been restored back normal with the completion of repairs.